What you will learn in this article:

 1. Innerspring Mattresses

-These mattresses are owned by the vast majority of people (they make up two-thirds of mattress sales) and have been around since the 1930s.
+These mattresses are owned by the vast majority of people (they make up two-thirds of mattress sales), and have been around since the 1930s.
 Serta is a popular brand that is widely available.
 The name comes from the spring coil core of the mattress, which provides support and disperses weight.
-There are different types of coils which provide varying levels of support, motion transfer, and durability, reflected in the price.
+There are different types of coils that provide varying levels of support, motion transfer, and durability, reflected in the price.

 Types of Innerspring Coils: